The Bottom Line:

 After a business owner drew down his company’s $18 million line of credit and disappeared with the money and the company’s cash, the company’s secured lender sought the appointment of a receiver.

 As receiver, Stapleton Group recovered over 80% of the lender’s principal through a carefully designed and executed process.
-The complex matter involved a vast amount of machinery and equipment (M&E) was owned in joint ventures and located in warehouses controlled by others.
+The complex matter involved a vast amount of machinery and equipment (M&E) owned in joint ventures and located in warehouses controlled by others.
 Keys to the successful result included:

 - Simplifying the liquidation process by creatively negotiating control of the inventory owned in joint ventures (JVs);